The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: -invariant elementary systems

 in the \emph{generic case} the general \emph{local} solution of (\ref{eq:3.2.12}) is

 where $\phi_0$ is an arbitrary smooth complex function of

 In particular, $\phi_0$ could be

 with \emph{arbitrary} real $a$ and $b$.
-But with such a general $\phi_0$ (\ref{eq:3.2.15}) is only a \emph{local} solution of (\ref{eq:3.2.9a}): we still have to ensure that $\phi$ be well defined even on small circles surrounding the poles, and be square integrable, too.
+However, with such a general $\phi_0$ (\ref{eq:3.2.15}) is only a \emph{local} solution of (\ref{eq:3.2.9a}): we still have to ensure that $\phi$ be well defined even on small circles surrounding the poles, and be square integrable, too.
 These requirements restrict the structure of $\phi_0$, and, in particular, $a$ and $b$ are restricted to be only non-negative integer or half-odd-integer for which $a+b=j$.
-The general solution can in fact be expanded in terms of these special solutions with $\phi_0$ of this form \cite{Sz1}.

 If $\lambda=1$ and $\alpha_3=0$ (exceptional case), then $\xi_\pm=-{\rm i}$ and the general \emph{local} solution of equation (\ref{eq:3.2.9a}) is

 where we have used that in the exceptional case the eigenvalue $C$ is zero, and $\phi_0$ is an arbitrary smooth complex function of